Almost five years ago, on January 5, 2017, the lives of Mira and Nathan Edwards changed forever.

 They started planning for the event – Stand With Bentley: Children’s Stroke Charity Event – still looking for a recipient.

 “God has put this beautiful girl on our hearts,” she explained.
 “Zoe is not a pediatric stroke survivor, but she is a survivor in her own right.
-She is a fighter and a great and a miracle.
-When you see her you see the loving kindness of God.”
+She is a fighter, big and a miracle.
+When you see her you see God’s loving kindness.”

 Edwards said people in the area really rallied around the issue this year.